 By implementing appropriate riparian release strategies, hydropower projects can be designed and operated in a sustainable and responsible manner, providing clean and reliable energy while also protecting and preserving the health of the river and its associated ecosystems.

-As per UFSR, tChaitra2.6326
+As per UFSR, the long-term mean monthly flow for driest month, Chaitra at the intake of is 2.63 m3/s.
+As per prevailing environment act of Nepal, the downstream release should be 10% of minimum long-term mean monthly flow, i.e., 0.26m3/s will be released downstream as the riparian release for aquatic life.

+Flow Duration Curve (FDC) and Design Discharge

-Stream FlowFlow duration curve (FDC) is an important tool in the assessment of the reliability and sustainability of hydropower projects.
+Flow duration curve (FDC) is an important tool in the assessment of the reliability and sustainability of hydropower projects.
 The FDC graphically represents the relationship between flow volume and frequency, showing the proportion of time that a river or stream experiences various flow rates.

 FDC provides important information on the expected flow regime, including the magnitude and frequency of low flow, high flow, and average flow conditions.
 This information is critical for the design and operation of hydropower projects, as it affects the availability of water for power generation and the environmental impacts of the project.